Eighth President of Luther College (1996-1999)

 Jeffrey D. Baker, the eighth president of Luther College, was born November 23, 1941 in Sacramento, California.
 As a young boy, he learned the value of hard work and sacrifice from his father, a wholesale grocery salesman, and of honesty and integrity from his mother.

-At the age of 18, Baker left home to attend the U.S. Air Force Academy, where learned about building leadership skills.
+At the age of 18, Baker left home to attend the U.S. Air Force Academy, where he learned about building leadership skills.
 In 1964, Baker married Shirley Watson in Colorado Springs, CO, and earned a B.S. in international affairs from the U.S. Air Force Academy.
 He then went on to become a Air Force pilot instructor from 1964-1970.
 Baker then left Colorado and received his M.B.A. in management and labor relations from Arizona State University in 1971.

 In 1976 Baker returned to the Air Force Academy in Colorado Springs to become an assistant professor, and during the next four years he also became a deputy for research and for economics.
 He then left the Academy again and attended the Foreign Student Service in Washington D.C. from 1980-1981.